-According to reactions from European officials, Serbia has responded to this issue in a very responsible manner in cooperation with a number of relevant institutions and organizations (Link 1), respecting international laws and nurturing the values of a humane and tolerant society (Link 2), and striving for as many school age children from migrant populations as possible to get included in the regular course of teaching.
-The positions of Serbia are in line with modern European political values towards migrants: they are based on the fight against racism, xenophobia and other forms of discrimination, on principles of openness and unity, values which form the basis of the European union and democracies of the West.
-Furthermore, Serbia respects international laws and nurtures the values of a humane and tolerant society (Link 1), while school is considered to be the place where, among other things, values and values of tolerance and communion are taught.
+- According to reactions from European officials, Serbia has responded to this issue in a very responsible way - in cooperation with a number of relevant institutions and organizations, - respecting international laws and nurturing the values of a humane and tolerant society, - and striving for as many school age children from migrant populations as possible to get included in the regular course of teaching.

+- The positions of Serbia are in line with modern European political values towards migrants: - they are based on the fight against racism, xenophobia and other forms of discrimination, on principles of openness and unity, values which form the basis of the European union and democracies of the West. - On the topic of educational needs of children of refugees, the importance of language needs as primary issues in the integration process is prominent.